MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/weekly-meeting-notes/Group7-sprint5-meeting-notes.md

 ### todo
   - model data need to preprocessing before modelling, we decide preprocess together, instead, modelling part will contains preprocessing
   - for modelling:
-    - YINAN will fit some pysparkG BTClassifiers
+    - YINAN will fit some pyspark GBTClassifiers
     - XINGYAO will fit random forest
     - ZIXUAN will fit linear regression
     - ZONGCHAO will fit some naive bayes classifiers